adarshjhaa100/learn-software-dev/README.md

 # Learn software development the fun way: Build a communcations app from scratch

+### Prerequisites: Should have basic knowledge of atleast one programming language.
+If not I recommend atleast complete a basic crash course first.

 Want to learn a new language in a fun way?
 Want to become a better developer doing that?
 Let's build a communications app starting with the description provided.

 By the time we finish building this, we'll be able to understand in depth the implementation the following concepts and technologies: